Skip to main content

 What about avoiding PMI altogether?

-You don’t have to pay PMI if you don’t want to, but in order to avoid PMI, you will need to make sure you have saved up enough money to cover a 20% down payment on the house you want to buy.
+You don't have to pay PMI if you don't want to, but to avoid PMI, you will need to make sure you have saved up enough money to cover a 20% down payment on the house you want to buy.
 Or consider purchasing a less expensive home.
 Consider searching in different areas, looking at homes with less square footage, or even a home that needs some renovations.
 Buying a less expensive home will allow you to potentially build equity over time and use that equity towards the down payment on your next home.

 Another option is simply to wait until you've saved enough for a 20% down payment.
 But, as we've discussed, there are certainly options for you if you want to buy a home with less than 20% down.